 Pursuing a degree in human services or addictions counseling will give you the skills and knowledge to help individuals and communities in need.
 Students in Ottawa University's Bachelor of Arts in Human and Social Services program learn to help people cope with personal challenges such as poverty, substance abuse, mental health, and relational crisis.
-You will gain abilities in program implementation, client interviewing, data gathering, counseling, consulting, and case management in online and face to face courses.
+You will gain abilities in program implementation, client interviewing, cultural competence, data gathering, counseling, consulting, and case management in online and face to face courses.

 Formal education is almost always necessary for advancement.
 In general, advancement to case management, rehabilitation or social work jobs requires a bachelor’s or master’s degree in human services, counseling, rehabilitation, social work, or a related field.
 These workers should have a strong desire to help others, effective communication skills, a sense of responsibility, and the ability to manage time effectively.
 As our students pursue their bachelor degrees in Human and Social Services, they often consider earning a Master of Arts in Counseling or a Master of Science in Addiction Counseling.

 Courses and Curriculum

 Courses will introduce you to policies and programs designed to meet community needs among varied populations.
 You will develop skills in cultural competence by learning about issues of diversity and social equity.
 Our students also analyze the social, legal, political, and governmental forces that influence the delivery of human services.
 You may choose to specialize in advocacy, child and family services, corrections, gerontology, or mental health programs.